8n8/bigwebthing/README.md

 4. (Rust / Webassembly) The user programs.
 These are programs that users can write and send to each other.
 They are pure functions written in Rust and compiled to Webassembly, and produces a DOM-like structure from a user input text box and user-uploaded binary blobs.

-5. (Go) The client / server crypto.
-Haskell doesn't have a simple, trustworthy high-level crypto library, so the crypto is done in Go using the nacl library.
-This runs on the client and server localhost as an HTTP server, and is used by the client backend and by the server.

-6. (Haskell) The server.
+6. (Go) The server.
 This acts as a route between clients.
 They upload and download messages, and also use it to store their public keys.

 # User ID